RajenDharmendra/RDD-DataFrame-Sql/README.md

       // optimized direct access to off-heap memory without deserializing objects val ds: Dataset[Person] = …
      val ds2: Dataset[String] = ds.map(person => person.lastName)

+# Getting Started with Scala

+Here are some code samples to help you get started fast with Apache Spark 2.0 and Scala.

+Creating SparkSession

+SparkSession is now the starting point for a Spark driver program, instead of creating a SparkContext and a SQLContext.

+        val spark = SparkSession.builder
+              .master("local[*]")
+              .appName("Example")
+              .getOrCreate()

+        // accessing legacy SparkContext and SQLContext
+        spark.sparkContext
+        spark.sqlContext

+Creating a Dataset from a collection

+SparkSession provides a createDataset method that accepts a collection.

+        val ds: Dataset[String] = spark.createDataset(List("one","two","three"))

+Converting an RDD to a Dataset

+SparkSession provides a createDataset method for converting an RDD to a Dataset.
+This only works if you import spark.implicits_ (where spark is the name of the SparkSession variable).

+        // always import implicits so that Spark can infer types when creating Datasets import spark.implicits._

+        val rdd: RDD[Person] = ??? // assume this exists
+        val dataset: Dataset[Person] = spark.createDataset[Person](rdd)